gregof/tc/README.md

 4
 4
 ```
-Function 'out' accumulates results.
+Method 'tc.out' accumulates results.
 Each call create new line.

-Run testCases from command line:
+You can run testCases from command line:
 ```
 node tc/bin/tc caseDir
 ```